 The previous deliverable D942.11 described the overall structure of the Call for Application (CfA) as well as the evaluation and additional criteria.
 Throughout the later executions of the review process, the structure and criteria proved as sufficient and usable.
 The lower importance of the additional criteria caused that solution providers and reviewers alike paid less attention to these, while additional emphasis was given to the evaluation criteria.
 Since those were selected as key points of interest by the practitioners, it was decided that this requires no change.
 There was one important update to the Call for Application in the information provided regarding the Trial description.
-It was identified that solution can contribute to the specific scenario.
+It was identified that solution providers have difficulties to describe which actors their solution would address and how the solution can contribute to the specific scenario.
 After the second Trial, the CfA also lists a description of potential crisis management actors taking part in the scenario and the specific needs practitioners already expressed.
 The submissions were then able to specifically address these points and solution providers who did this reached on average better review scores.
 A summary of the Call content is given below with changes to the first version.
 The latest Call for Applications for Trial Austria can be seen in Annex 2.

-- Before you start: - Who are we?
+- Before you start:

+- Who are we?

-Description of the DRIVER+ project to introduce to the reader.
+- Description of the DRIVER+ project to introduce to the reader.

 - Solutions What are we looking for?
-Description of the term "solution". - What's in it for you?
+Description of the term "solution".

+- What's in it for you?

 Overview of potential advantages of solution providers if they participate.

-- The Trial: - Trial Scenario EXTENDED
+- The Trial:

+- Trial Scenario EXTENDED